 Therefore, Matthew’s use of the plural form of the word “prophets” in chapter 2:23 clearly implies reference.
 This is not to a specific prophetic statement, but to quite a few.
 These prophecies, if united, lead to the supposition that he was quoting inspired prophets whose writings were not included in the Canon.

 These include the books of Nathan the prophet (1 Chronicles 29:29), the book of Jasher (Joshua 10:13, 2 Samuel 1:18), as well as Shemaiah and Iddo (2 Chronicles 12:15).
-Prophecies or visions referred in the Old Testament include those of Ahija and Iddo (2 Chronicles 9:29).
+Also, prophecies or visions referred in the Old Testament include those of Ahija and Iddo (2 Chronicles 9:29).

-Also, the prophet Ezra also wrote about “the prophets” in chapter 9:11.
+In addition, the phrase “the prophets was mentioned by Ezra in chapter 9:11.
 Therefore, his quotation must be from two options.
-Either a non-canonical, but inspired, writer or a free quotation giving the accord of prophetic instruction on the subject.
+Either it was taken from a non-canonical, but inspired, writer or a free quotation giving the accord of prophetic instruction on the subject.

 Furthermore, the author of the book of Kings makes similar references to “the prophets” (2 Kings 17:23 also 21:10; 24:2).
 In these references, the purpose of writer is to represent the truth in question as one which was often mentioned by different prophets.